Multimodal chat evaluation project

 Setting up model configs

-You can create, delete, attach, and remove model configs from your Live multimodal chat project through the SDK.
+You can create, delete, attach, and remove model configs from your live multimodal chat project through the SDK.
 These are the model configs that you will be evaluating for your responses.

 Creating model config